-- 3.68 Products such as Build to Rent Homes are relatively new.
-These homes are generally provided at a large scale and managed by a single commercial provider. - 3.69 In accordance with the NPPG on Build to Rent our LHNA, January 2022 has considered the need for those who wish to rent.
-The private rented sector (PRS) houses 44 per cent of residents , and is the largest single sector in the Borough.
+- 5.69 Products such as Build to Rent Homes are relatively new.
+These homes are generally provided at a large scale and managed by a single commercial provider. - 5.70 In accordance with the NPPG on Build to Rent our LHNA, September 2022 has considered the need for those who wish to rent.
+The private rented sector (PRS) houses 44 per cent of residents, and is the largest single sector in the borough.
 There are some indications that the PRS has now plateaued.
 The LHNA concludes that Build to Rent is unlikely to contribute to meeting the housing needs of key workers and others requiring affordable housing.
+Nevertheless, it is recognised that Build to Rent homes can be provided in the overall mix of homes on a large scale site to add to the variety and choice of housing options.

+RBKC LHNA, September 2022

-Therefore, the product appears to fail on all counts as a suitable planning policy priority for the authority. - 3.70 While we do not support Build to Rent schemes, where they do come forward, they can viably provide 35 per cent discounted market rent housing, let at rents not exceeding London Affordable Rents and London Living Rents.
+5.71 Where Build to Rent schemes do come forward, they can viably provide 35 per cent discounted market rent housing, let at rents not exceeding social rents and London Living Rents.
 The PPG on Build to Rent states that 20 per cent is generally a suitable benchmark for the affordable element on such schemes.
-By default this would be in the form of affordable private rent homes (to be maintained in perpetuity).
+By default, this would be in the form of affordable private rent homes (to be maintained in perpetuity).
 However, the PPG does provide that a different proportion can be set in Local Plans if it is justified by evidence in the LHNA.
-Furthermore it also allows for other types of affordable housing.
-Therefore, based on our pressing need for community homes as set out in the LHNA the Council will require 35 per cent community homes at London Affordable Rent or London Living Rent at Notting Dale ward levels.
+Furthermore, it also allows for other types of affordable housing.
+Therefore, based on our pressing need for community homes as set out in the LHNA the Council will require 35 per cent community homes at social rents or London Living Rents at Notting Dale ward levels.
 These units should be maintained at these tenures in perpetuity.